Curious4Tech/Enhanced-Server-Redundancy-Solutions-for-Uninterrupted-Service/README.md

       Install-WindowsFeature -Name AD-Domain-Services -IncludeManagementTools
    ```

-3. **Promote DC2 as a secondary domain controller** by joining the existing domain `nextechiq.local`.
+3. **Promote DC2 as a secondary domain controller** by joining the existing domain, in my case here `nextechiq.local`.

 Use the `Install-ADDSDomainController` cmdlet to add your domain controller to your existing domain, here `nextechiq.local`.
 Remember to run this command as an administrator in PowerShell.